What to expect at sea? How will I live aboard a cargo ship? What should I know?

 Arrival

-The departure times of the ships depend on the cargo and the situation in the ports, which is why there may also be delays at short notice.
-Please discuss with us the type and time of your journey to the ship and make sure you can be reached en route.
+The departure times of the ships depend on the cargo and the situation in the ports, so there may be changes at short notice.
+Please discuss the type and time of your arrival at the ship with us and ensure that you can be reached while travelling.

-The container terminals in particular are often located further away from the city centers.
-For the most important ports of entry in Europe you will receive special port descriptions from us with the respective addresses and the various parking possibilities.
-The parking of the car near the gatehouse is not guarded, but so far we have not heard any unpleasant surprises.
+Container terminals in particular are often located further away from city centres.
+We can provide you with special port descriptions for the most important ports of entry in Europe, including the respective addresses and various parking options.
+Although parking your car near the gatehouse is not guarded, we have not heard of any unpleasant surprises so far.

 In general, it makes sense to travel by plane or train.
-Do not buy tickets until shortly before the departure of your ship, or make sure that they are changeable and cancelable.
+Buy tickets shortly before your ship’s departure, or make sure that they can be rebooked and cancelled.

 Bridge